 Barbecue fans will enjoy Blue Ridge Brewing Co., known for its slow-cooked, hickory-smoked dry rub ribs, pork platters, wings, sauce-mopped chicken, house-made condiments and, of course, freshly crafted brews.
 The lively Trade Street alehouse also features dog-friendly outdoor spaces and rooftop seating offering awesome sunset views.

-Two blocks down is Select, another Greer Station eatery making the most of its brick commercial architecture.
+Another Greer Station eatery making the most of its brick commercial architecture is Select.
 While its historic hip atmosphere is appealing, it’s the restaurant’s amazing breakfast, lunch, dinner and drink menus that will knock your socks off.
 The variety of offerings runs the gamut from a German Black Forest pretzel with imported Bavarian mustard to a slow-roasted whole Cornish game hen drizzled with handcrafted citrus garlic herb butter.

-Other Trade Street favorites include Pour Sports Pub, where you can enjoy a game of pool, craft brews and one of several Philly cheese steak variations; Los Portales Mexican Restaurant, also offering an outdoor courtyard; and Mazzitellli Deli, hidden inside Chelsea’s Ladies Clothing and Accessories.
+Other Trade Street favorites include Pour Sports Pub, where you can enjoy a game of pool, craft brews and one of several Philly cheese steak variations; Los Portales Mexican Restaurant, also offering an outdoor courtyard; and Cafe On Trade, hidden inside Chelsea’s Ladies Clothing and Accessories.